 Design processes are usually examined through iterative and cyclic process models; distributed cognition and shared expertise (Lawson, 1997; Bereiter & Scardamalia, 1993; Goel & Pirolli, 1992).
 In this case study, the authors found great advantage also from management theories, especially theories of evolutionary developing processes, which helped to understand the structure of the design process.
-Linear or deterministic processes aim to proceed along predefined plans, Pictures 1 & 2.
-Bringing parents to interact more with their preemie will tremendously help the development of the child.

-calculations, and schedule with specified goals, while non-linear or so-called evolutionary processes are constantly developing, and goals often change during the process (Sahlin-Andersson & Söderholm, 2006).
+Linear or deterministic processes aim to proceed along predefined plans, calculations, and schedule with specified goals, while non-linear or so-called evolutionary processes are constantly developing, and goals often change during the process (Sahlin-Andersson & Söderholm, 2006).